Decarbonisation

 Sustainable procurement

 We work closely with our suppliers to understand their approach to sustainability and share best practice.
-In 2025, we’re implementing software to track emissions in our supply chain with a view to taking targeted action in the areas which will make the most difference.
+In 2025, we implemented software to track emissions in our supply chain with a view to taking action to reduce scope 3 emissions.

 We also work with an extensive network of roadside sub-contractors, from national operators to smaller, owner-managed businesses.
 We surveyed the top 90% and set up a working group to share sustainability best practice.